jlvdb/yet_another_wizz/README.md

 depends on the
 [KiDS n(z) fitting](https://github.com/KiDS-WL/Nz_Fitting) package.

+    Note: Currently, code from the u/jlvdb branch is requried instead of the master branch.

 Optional depencies are `pdflatex` and `pdftocairo` to automatically convert outputs in (La)TEX format (like reported mean redshifts and fit parameters), to PNG images.